khushi2762/Youtube_clone/README.md

 Please ensure that your contributions align with the project's coding style and guidelines.

-## License

-This project is licensed under the MIT License.
-You can find more details in the [LICENSE](LICENSE) file.

 ## Contact

-For any questions, suggestions, or feedback, please feel free to reach out to me at [your-email@example.com](mailto:your-email@example.com).
+For any questions, suggestions, or feedback, please feel free to reach out to me at khushisharmapcm@gmail.com

+Happy Hacking! :)